Opportunities for network capacity

 The Network Opportunity Maps (NOM) provide consistent, transparent annual planning data to identify opportunities for distributed generation, energy storage and other non-network solutions to address network capacity constraints and reduce costs for customers.
+The latest maps were released in July 2019 with the next series due for release Q3 2019.

-Click here to access the latest Network Opportunity Maps, released in December 2018.
-They include spatial data from all electricity network businesses on network constraints, planned investment and the potential value of distributed energy resources to provide network services across the Australian National Electricity Market (NEM).
+NOM includes spatial data from all electricity network businesses on network constraints, planned investment and the potential value of distributed energy resources to provide network services across the Australian National Electricity Market (NEM).

 Importantly, the maps can assist non-network service providers to identify opportunities for developing distributed generation and storage and other non‑network solutions.